deckgo/deckdeckgo/webcomponents/drag-resize-rotate/README.md

-# DeckDeckGo - Draggable and Resizable
+# DeckDeckGo - Draggable, Resizable and Rotatable

-A Web Component to drag and resize any element.
+A Web Component to drag, resize and rotate any element.

 ## Table of contents